Leonard Abramson

+Leonard Abramson (November 12, 1932 – July 4, 2026) was an American businessman and philanthropist.
+Abramson was best known for founding U.S. Healthcare, a managed care company that along with its parent company, Aetna, is now part of CVS Health, one of the world's largest healthcare companies by revenue and reach.

 Early life and career

-Born in Pennsylvania, and raised in the Strawberry Mansion neighborhood of Philadelphia.
+Leonard Abramson was born in Philadelphia, Pennsylvania on November 12, 1932.
+He was raised in the Strawberry Mansion neighborhood of Philadelphia to Jewish parents.
 Abramson attended the Philadelphia College of Pharmacy and Science, driving a taxi for cash to cover his expenses.
 After graduating, he worked as a salesman for pharmaceutical company Parke-Davis.
 He then worked as a retail pharmacist for six years and then took a job with R.H.
 Medical Inc., a small hospital-management company then headquartered in Cheltenham, Pennsylvania, where he served as vice president for corporate development.
 Relying upon federal funding available through the HMO act of 1973, and the employer's obligation to offer HMO to employees, he left R.H.
 Medical and with the aid of $3 million in federal loans, he founded a non-profit HMO, HMO of Pennsylvania.
 In 1981, he abandoned the company's nonprofit status and in 1983, he took the parent company, renamed U.S. Healthcare Inc., public.

 Abramson headed U.S. Healthcare from 1975 until 1996, when he sold it to Aetna for $8.3 billion.
 He then served on Aetna's board of directors from 1996 to 2000.
 In 1990, Abramson published a book, Healing Our Health Care System, attacking what he perceived to be the problems of the American health care system, which he called "nothing less than a national disgrace."